aklinker1/zeta/README.md

 ### Response

-Right now, you can only define a single response schema.
-By default, a `200 OK` status code is returned.
+You can either define a single response or multiple responses.

+For single response schemas, a `200 OK` status code is assumed.

 ```ts
 import { z } from "zod";